thousandbrainsproject/tbp.monty/docs/overview/benchmark-experiments.md

 ## Stickers on Objects

 The following experiments evaluate Monty's ability to learn and infer compositional objects, where these consist of simple 3D objects (a disk, a cube, a cylinder, a sphere, and a mug) with 2D stickers on their surface.
-The stickers bear either the [TBP](https://thousandbrains.org/) design or the [Numenta](https://www.numenta.com/) design.
+The stickers are either the [TBP](https://thousandbrains.org/) logo or the [Numenta](https://www.numenta.com/) logo.
 In the dataset, the stickers can be in a standard orientation on the object, or oriented vertically.
 Finally, there is an instance of the mug with the TBP sticker bent half-way at 45 degrees.

 ![](../figures/overview/comp_sticker_dataset_examples.png)